kevarifin14/kevinarifin.com/content/posts/2026-01-18-on-the-acquisition-of-antifragility.md

 description: "A steady wage is comfortable, but it carries little information.
 Reflections on trading startup volatility for stability and how that increased antifragility."
 ---

-A steady wage is comfortable, but it carries little information.
-No matter what you do this week, the paycheck is the same.
+A steady wage is comfortable but carries little information.
+No matter what you do in a week, the paycheck is the same.

-Working for yourself is different.
+Whether you're a barber, Uber driver or startup founder, working for yourself is different.

-A barber.

-An Uber driver.

-A startup founder.

-A good day — you take home more money.
-A bad day — you take home less.
+On a good day, you take home more money.
+On a bad day, you take home less.
 Reality speaks directly through outcomes.

-When MoonPay acquired Griffain, I traded the life of a barber — volatile and information-rich — for a steady wage: low volatility and low information.
-At first glance, this looks like a move toward fragility, but it wasn't.
+When MoonPay acquired Griffain, I traded the life of a barber — volatile and information-rich — for a steady wage: low volatility but low information.
+At first glance, this looks like a move toward fragility.
 On net, it increased the antifragility of my life.

 ## Survival